 Key Office to Contact Regarding this Policy

 The Vice President for Administration and Finance is responsible for oversight and implementation of this policy.
-Questions regarding this policy should be directed to the Associate Vice President for Procurement and Business Operation Strategies.
+Questions regarding this policy should be directed to the Associate Vice President for Financial Business Services.

 Elaboration of the Policy

 1. Delegation of Approval Authority

 Delegated Authority is implemented to assist the College in maintaining adequate control across all processes within the organization.
 Delegations of Authority are mechanisms by which Emerson College enables Associates who otherwise do not have Authority to act on behalf of the College.

 Delegated Authority is defined at the College with a view to aligning responsibility and accountability in a manner that facilitates effective and efficient decision making, with an overall understanding of the effects that the decision will have on the College.

 2. Levels of Authority

 Appendix A has eight “Levels of Authority.”
 The Board of Trustees is “Level 1”, the President and the Vice President for Administration and Finance are Level 2, and the Senior Leadership Team is Level 3.
 In Appendix “A”, position titles have been allocated to Levels 2-8 in accordance with the specific Authority level to be delegated to that position.
 Any position title not found specifically in Level 1-8 is allocated to Level 9.

 3. Changes to Authority Requirements

 Any changes to Authority levels that will result in an increased approval limit or a greater level of Authority must be approved by the appropriate Level 3 member and the Vice President for Administration and Finance in accordance with Section III (H) of the Policy on Policies.